R-Duff/Introduction-to-Quantum-Computing/README.md

 - Syndrome measurement using ancilla qubits
 - Classical correction based on measurement
 - Decoding and final measurement in the X-basis to verify state recovery
+- Repeating this with the more advanced Shor's Code.

 ## Notable aspects of this project

+- Help for students hoping to learn more on these topics
 - Practical use of **Qiskit**
 - Simulation of **quantum systems**
 - Understanding of **quantum error correction**